 Like Knives Out, Gosford Park is also an Agatha Christie-style whodunnit mystery.
 But Robert Altman’s movie can’t be simply categorized as a whodunit.
 It’s also a narrative with rich layers of playfulness and drama.
 In fact the scriptwriter of the film, Mr. Julian Fellowes went on to create the popular British series Downton Abbey (2010-2015).

 The film follows a bunch of Britons who gather for a shooting weekend at Gosford Park.
 One of them is murdered in cold blood following a dinner party.
-Inspector Thomson, a bumbling detective, and his fairly competent subordinate are brought in to investigate the murder.
+Inspector Thomson, a bumbling detective, and his fairly competent subordinate lead the murder investigation.

 Gosford Park demonstrates what a talented star-cast can do with even the most basic of premises.
 With Oscar-nominated actors Helen Mirren and Maggie Smith leading the pack, the narrative is full of controlled performances and scathing one-liners.
 Moreover, unlike a conventional whodunit mystery, Altman leaves us with a brilliant ambiguous ending.